✅ Slovakia launched its DRS system as the 11th European country, and it took them only 10 months

 The Slovak DR system is a modern solution that ensures a smooth and continuous daily flow of reliable data including functionalities that make the operations efficient and automated.
 The Sensoneo system is the backbone of all the processes that stakeholders need to carry out their tasks and fulfil their goals – from manufacturers, distributors, collection points, and carriers, through dealers, warehouses, customers, and recyclers to the government.

-All operations are performed in real-time, and they include optimization of transport routes and logistics as the intention of the system is to keep the carbon footprint as low as possible.
+All operations are performed in real-time, and they include the optimization of transport routes and logistics as the intention of the system is to keep the carbon footprint as low as possible.

-For consumers, it is important that they can conveniently partake.
+For consumers, it is essential that they can conveniently partake.
 To achieve that, many processes must be perfectly executed in the background: “Each step must be properly recorded and traceable so we can evaluate and prove the efficiency of the system.
 We are accountable to the producers who finance the system, to the traders who take the packaging, and, finally, to the consumers who use it,” explains Lucia Morvai.

 Material circularity is the goal